-Graduate Teacher Training Registry (GTTR) - clearing house for applications to UK initial teacher training (ITT) courses, including further/post compulsory education courses suited to the FE sector.
+UCAS Teacher Training - clearing house for applications to UK initial teacher training (ITT) courses, including further/post compulsory education courses suited to the FE sector.

 National Literacy Trust - contains useful information for professionals working in this area.
 The section on volunteering is helpful if you are looking for work experience.